-The COVID-19 Recovery (Fast-track Consenting) Act 2020 (the Act) creates a fast-track process to fast-track projects aimed at stimulating the economy.
+The COVID-19 Recovery (Fast-track Consenting) Act 2020 (the Act) provides for a short-term consenting process to fast track projects that can boost employment and economic recovery.

 The fast-track consent process

 You can make a resource consent application or lodge a notice of requirement for listed or referred projects under the Act.

 Expert consenting panels make decisions on both the resource consent applications and notice of requirements, and set conditions on the projects before they can go ahead.

 The Environmental Protection Authority provides advice and administrative support for the panel convener and expert consenting panels, which are appointed by the convener.

 The legislation enabling fast-track consenting came into effect on 9 July 2020.
 It includes a 'sunset clause' which will see the legislation repealed on 8 July 2022.